 "I do."
 Said Burning.
 "Miss Bright and his way of doing things.
 Miss Kai and his smart mouth.
 Miss Amuro and his optimism, but also realism.
 Heck, I even miss Monsha and his dirty mouth that'll get him in trouble from time to time."

-Bright, Carmine and his security team, Ryu, Sleggar, and some of the noncombatant crew members of the White Base stayed in command of the ship, which was now the flagship of the Federation recently formed Londo Bell taskforce.
+Bright, Carmine and his security team, Ryu, Sleggar, and some of the noncombatant crew members of the White Base stayed in command of the ship, which was now the flagship of Londo Bell.
 From what was told to the public and the military, Londo Bell was a Special Task Force designed to investigate and, if discovered, deal with terrorists and Zeon forces that have refused to acknowledge the treaty of Varik through any means as long they were done within the boundaries set by the Rules of Engagement.